Foundation for learning and literacy logo

 The following touchstones for effective literacy teaching and learning are supported by research, and classroom success.
 To read more about the research evidence base, or see examples of classroom practice which exemplify each touchstone, have a look around this site.

-A fair and equitable society depends upon every citizen being able to read and write.
-Being able to read and write gives people equal access to information, employment, enjoyment and further educational opportunities.
+A fair and equitable society depends upon every citizen being able to speak, listen critically with confidence, read and write.

+Being literate gives people more equitable access to information, employment, enjoyment and further educational opportunities.
 Australia’s cultural and linguistic diversity, its obligations to its First Nations peoples, and its ongoing migrant and refugee intakes place great demands on Australian schools to develop the language and literacy resources of its diverse young people.
+Australians living in poverty can face many challenges learning to be literate.
+Children and young people who are disadvantaged or at risk may have less access to factors that are important when learning to be literate including:

-- parents who can read and write
+- parents and caregivers who can read and write

-- meaningful parent-child talk
+- extended parent-child talk

-- quality pre-school experiences
+- quality pre-school experiences.

 Oral language is the foundation for all meaningful reading and writing.